 Enforcing Secondary Authentication

-1. SignatureAPI delivers ceremony links by email with enforced authentication:
+1. SignatureAPI delivers ceremony links by email with additional authentication:

-2. You deliver ceremony links by email with enforced authentication:
+1. You deliver ceremony links by email with additional authentication:

 If you deliver links through a secure, authenticated portal, secondary authentication via SignatureAPI is not required.
 See custom authentication for more details.